 Thrive Despite Chaos

-If we do not manage the chaos in our world, the chaos will manage us.
+If we don’t manage the chaos, the chaos will manage us.
 Here’s a great article on “How To Thrive When Leaders Create Chaos In The Workplace” by Chris Westfall (Forbes).
 This article has been adapted with insights and actions for solopreneurs.

 Core premise

-For solopreneurs, the lessons still apply: even if you are your own “leader,” your internal consistency, decision clarity, and adaptability will buffer against chaos in the market, clients, or operations.
+For solopreneurs, the lessons still apply: even if you are your own “leader,” consistency, decision clarity, and nimbleness will buffer against chaos in the market, clients, or operations.

-Key challenges under chaotic leadership and translated for a solopreneur, you.
+Key challenges under chaotic leadership, translated for a solopreneur like you.

-While Westfall’s original focus is internal organizations with teams, many of the challenges also resonate with solo founders:
+While Westfall’s article focuses on internal organizations with teams, many of the challenges also resonate with solo founders:

-For a solopreneur, chaos may come from external forces (market shifts, client behavior, platform changes) or internal inconsistency (you change your priorities often, reactively shift focus).
+For a solopreneur, chaos may come from external forces (market shifts, client behavior, platform changes, ever changing technology) or internal inconsistency (you change your priorities often, reactively shift focus).
 When you have a network of people that are partners, your small, indecisive ripple can cause a tidal wave of confusion for others.

 Ways to thrive amid chaos — with solopreneur adaptations

 Westfall provides guidance on how to respond rather than be overwhelmed.
-Below are his principles, with adaptation suggestions for solopreneurs.
+Below are his principles with my commentary on how to adjust for the solopreneur.

 Anchor in clarity & focus

-Define your “north star” metrics or mission (e.g., revenue target, ideal client impact).
+• Define your “north star” metrics, purpose, or mission (e.g., revenue target, ideal client impact).
 In chaotic moments, let those guide which opportunities you accept or reject.
 Print this out and read it every day.
 Make sure every action you are taking aligns with this north star - otherwise, don’t do it.

 Communicate proactively

-With clients, collaborators, and vendors, over-communicate when things shift.
+• With clients, collaborators, and vendors, over-communicate (this doesn’t mean louder) when things shift.
+In today’s world of communication, make sure to leverage all the tools in your toolkit: Insta, email, text, etc. People have so much coming at them – don’t assume one message is enough.
 Let them know your timelines, changes, and what they can expect from you.
 Reduce hesitation, have a plan, communicate it clearly, and execute it quickly.
+Remember tone matters – so make sure you communicate with clarity, kindness, and empathy.

 Operate with agency, not reactivity

-Instead of being buffeted by decisions from above, choose small actions you control and respond deliberately.
+• Instead of being buffeted by decisions from external factors, choose small actions you control and respond deliberately.
 (Forbes)

-In your business, pick 1–2 levers you can control (e.g., lead generation, offer clarity) and act on them consistently, rather than chasing every new trend or distraction.
+• In your business, pick 1–2 levers you can control (e.g., lead generation, offer clarity) and act on them consistently, rather than chasing every new trend or distraction.
 This is hard in the era of AI.
-Go back to your north star.
+There is a lot of competition out there – remember who you are, what makes you unique.
+If you don’t know, reach out to Lisa Tsuchiya for a Clifton Strengths convo!
+Always go back to your north star.
 Stop shiny object shifting.

 Build margin and flexibility

-Don’t overbook your calendar.
+• Don’t overbook your calendar.
 Leave buffer time for emergencies.
 Maintain a financial cushion so you can weather slow periods or client loss.
-Talk to a financial planner (BoldLEAP Collective has some amazing people)
+Talk to a financial planner (BoldLEAP Collective has some amazing people) and figure out how to manage the bounce and the bounce back.

 Stabilize around routines & rhythms